Sumgait: Environment

 As a result of the Soviet planning of the industrial boom era, the city became heavily polluted.
 Soon after Azerbaijan's independence, the industrial sectors went into decline.
 The Absheron Peninsula (which consists of Sumgait, Baku and the Absheron District) was considered by scientists to be the most ecologically devastated part of Azerbaijan.
-The city was known for its children's cemetery, known as the "Baby Cemetery" which contains many graves of infants born with deformities and mental retardation that were further complicated by the lack of adequate medical care for the poor.
+The city was known for its children's cemetery, known as the "Baby Cemetery" which contains many graves of infants born with deformities and intellectual disability that were further complicated by the lack of adequate medical care for the poor.
 Sumgait was named as the most polluted place on Earth by the U.S.-based environmental group the Blacksmith Institute in 2006 and placed on their list of The World's Most Polluted Places by Time magazine in 2007.
 The report noted the former Soviet industrial base was polluting the local environment with industrial chemicals like chlorine and heavy metals.
 The report also mentioned cancer rates in Sumgait were as much as 51% higher than the national average and that genetic mutations and birth defects were commonplace.

 The city administration prepared an environmental protection plan for 2003–2010 which has been steadily decreasing the levels of pollution to minimal.
 The program oversees 118 activities aimed at minimizing pollution at all possible levels of economic production.
 The program was prepared with the participation of all industrial enterprises in the city and its enforcement is being regulated by the executive power of the city.
 For instance, the amount of wastewater from industrial production went down from 600000 m3 during the 1990s to 76300 m3 in 2005.
 Solid waste went down from 300,000 to 3,868 tons a year.
 The World Bank has issued a loan to the Azerbaijani government for construction of a burial range for mercury waste.